 You will need to work out a baseline for each different activity you undertake.

 The 75% rule.
 If you think that you can carry out an activity for 20 minutes, try reducing your activity time by 5 minutes to 15 minutes (75% of 20 minutes).
 The aim would then be to maintain 15-minute blocks of activity interspersed with rest/relaxation periods throughout the day.
 An even simpler way is to set your baseline at about 50% of what you think you can do on an average day.

 - Split each activity up with 5-10 minute rest breaks.

-When setting a baseline, the golden rule is to remember that all activities must be set at a level than can be maintained on both a good and a bad day.
+- When setting a baseline, the golden rule is to remember that all activities must be set at a level that can be maintained on both a good and a bad day.

 When you have set your baseline you need to give your body time to settle into the level.
-How long this takes will vary from person to person but it can take weeks.
-You will be ready to gradually increase your activities when you feel your body has acclimatised to the level and you can confidently sustain it.
+How long this takes will vary from person to person, but it can take weeks.
+You will be ready to gradually increase your activities when you feel your body has acclimatized to the level, and you can confidently sustain it.

 Good quality rest and relaxation is an essential part of a successful pacing programme and you need to build this into your day.
 The amount of rest that is needed varies from person to person.
 Some people need a lot of rest while others find that if they are getting good quality rest they can cope with frequent but short ‘mini rests’, perhaps lasting as little as five to ten minutes.

 Rest and Relaxation